BBVA/mirrorgate/mirrorgate-docs/src/index.md

 ## Collecting feedback

-It also offers an [endpoint](./collect-feedback.md) that allows teams to collect feedback on their products (via an html form or ajax request).
+MirrorGate ecosystem includes a markets-collector to be able to fetch feedback directly from the iOS and Android App Stores.
+Eventhough, it also offers an [endpoint](./collect-feedback.md) that might be invoked to directly send feedback on an specific product (directly from the front via form post or ajax request or from server side).

 ## Spinning up a simple local environment